Norcross Announces Winner of 2020 Congressional Art Competition

-WASHINGTON, DC – U.S. Congressman Donald Norcross (NJ-01) announced that Chelsea Yang of Cherry Hill won the 2019 Congressional Art Competition for New Jersey’s First Congressional District.
+WASHINGTON, DC – U.S. Congressman Donald Norcross (NJ-01) announced that Katherine Li of Cherry Hill East has won the 2020 Congressional Art Competition for New Jersey’s First Congressional District.

 All student artists who submitted artwork for the competition will be honored by Norcross with an official Congressional certificate.